-

 Logan Hennes ’22

 Career outcomes Environmentalism is on the rise across many industries.
-Graduates also pursue careers in environmental research, remote sensing, sustainability management and work with organizations such as the U.S. Geological Survey, Wisconsin Department of Natural Resources, U.S. Fish & Wildlife Service, The Nature Conservancy and Wisconsin Wetlands Association.
+Graduates pursue careers at organizations like the U.S. Geological Survey, Wisconsin Department of Natural Resources, U.S. Fish & Wildlife Service, The Nature Conservancy and Wisconsin Wetlands Association.
 Environmental science alumni from SNC could work in a variety of roles, including:

 - Environmental underwriter